Kumar-Harshraj/rockpaperscissor/README.md

 # rockpaperscissor
-javascript project on rock paper scissor
+My first javascript project on rock paper scissor.
+Part of The Odin Project's foundation course for practice and skill showcase.